 JMRI can connect to an ESU ECoS command station via an Internet connection.

 Support for the ECoS Throttle was first available in JMRI 2.7.4.

 Support for the ECoS s88 Feedback Sensors was first available in JMRI 2.7.9.

 Support for the ECoS RailCom Feedback was first available in JMRI 2.99.7.

-Programming is supported by the ECoS from firmware version 4.1.
-However this works only on the programming track.
-Programming on main is only available directly from your ECoS.
+Programming on the programming track is supported by the ECoS from firmware version 4.1.
+Programming on main is available from firmware version 4.2.3.
 Additional information on the ECoS can be found on the ESU web site.

 Consisting is not yet supported.

 - Open the JMRI "Preferences" under the "Edit" menu,

 - Select "ECoS" as the System Connection (the only option)

 - Enter the IP address for your ECoS unit